 Other Instances of Loan Forgiveness or Discharge

-These are typically the programs that students have heard of most frequently.
-However, there are several other instances in which you may be able to have your student loans forgiven or discharged.
 If your loan was falsely certified because you were a victim of identity theft or if your school signed your name on the application or promissory note without your authorization, you may qualify for False Certification of Student Eligibility or Unauthorized Payment Discharge.
-You can also have your loan discharged under this program if your school certified your eligibility despite your inability to work in the field you were trained in because of a criminal record, health condition or other factors.
+You can also have your loan discharged under this program if your school certified your eligibility, despite your inability to work because of a criminal record, health condition or other factors.

 Another type of discharge is an unpaid refund discharge.
 If a student withdraws from a college or university and the school does not repay the Department of Education or designated lender the money owed, he or she may qualify for this discharge.
 Also, if a student borrower dies, their loans will be discharged with a Parent PLUS Loan.
 Here's a handy chart from the Department of Education that will help you better understand which loans qualify under different programs.